 Bring Financial Records

-When you’re renting for the first time, you need all the proof you can get that you’re a responsible person.
+When you’re trying to rent an apartment with no rental history, you need all the proof you can get that you’re a responsible person.
 That’s why it’s important to bring financial records that show how stable you are.

 Start by bringing pay stubs, if you have them.
 Six months of income is fine, but bringing up to a full year can be helpful for many property managers.